Pentagon says to resume F-35 flights

 The Navy order rescinding the flight ban, or so-called "red stripe," said that engine had experienced the most "hot engine time exposure" of all the engines in the developmental program.
 It said it would now require reports to monitor and limit similar damage after every 25 flight hours.

-Pratt recommended the resumption of flights and ground operations of the engine earlier on Thursday after its engineers ruled out a high-cycle fatigue crack.
+Pratt recommended the resumption of flights and ground operations of the engine earlier on Thursday after its engineers ruled out a high-cycle fatigure crack.

-The Pentagon said the investigation concluded that the 0.6-inch long crack was caused by "prolonged exposure to high levels of heat and other operational stressors."
+The Pentagon said the investigation concluded that the 0.6-inch long (1.5 cm) crack was caused by "prolonged exposure to high levels of heat and other operational stressors."

 Pratt, a unit of United Technologies Corp, supplies the engine for the single-engine, single-seat fighter plane, which is built by Lockheed Martin Corp.